lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/vgg.md

 net = vgg(conv_arch)
 ```

-Next, we will construct a single-channel data example
-with a height and width of 224 to observe the output shape of each layer.

 A seguir, construiremos um exemplo de dados de canal único
 com altura e largura de 224 para observar a forma de saída de cada camada.